sabpdo/Google-CSSI-Websites/README.md

 # Google CSSI Websites I Made
 During the course of the Google Computer Science Summer Institute (CSSI), I had the opportunity to learn the basics of HTML, CSS, and JavaScript.
-Attached below are just some of the websites I helped make!
+Attached below are just some of the websites I made!

 ## Restaurant Page -
 https://replit.com/@SabrinaDo/CSSI-2022-Day-1-Work#index.html